ChainSafe/blst-ts/doc/structuring-addons.md

 There were a couple of design decisions that evolved over a couple of iterations of this library.
 The part about re-parallelization was covered in [Mixed Multi-Threading](./multi-threading.md#mixed-multi-threading).
 Another was providing both a sync and async implementation for analysis and post-MVP decision making.

-While building the POC version of this library a lot of code was non-DRY.
-When I first started coding some of the paradigms that are written about in this documentation had not yet evolved and one of the big things I sought to do for the second iteration was to DRY up places that could be consolidated.
-In particular argument parsing/validation and function setup.
+While building the POC version a lot of code was non-DRY.
+When I first started, some of the paradigms that are written about in this documentation had not yet evolved.
+One of the big things I sought to do for the second iteration was to DRY up places that could be consolidated.
+In particular argument parsing, validation and function setup.

 I originally wrote the sync and async versions of the functions separately.
 That highlighted a pattern.
 Bindings code goes through specific phases of execution and they are very clearly delineated.
 As a note these will be the "phases" that are referred to in the rest of this document.